During pregnancy, some mums-to-be are blessed with glowing skin while others, unfortunately, suffer from spots, rashes and pregnancy acne.

 Over this past year, we have noticed retinol products popping up all over the place.
 Retinol has even been heralded as an anti-ageing wonder treatment.

 However, retinoids could have a dark side.
-They are potent substances and it is recommended you work your way up in strength using a very minimal percentage retinol at the start until your skin gets used it.
+They are potent substances and it is recommended you work your way up in strength using very minimal percentage retinol at the start until your skin gets used it.
 They can provoke strong reactions even on the most sturdy of skin types let alone sensitive pregnancy skin.

 Retinoids contain Vitamin A which quickens skin renewal.
 When ingested orally in high doses, Vitamin A has been found to be harmful to unborn children.
 This is obviously not the same as using creams that contain retinoids on your skin.
 However, to be on the safe side skin-care experts and doctors have recommended pregnant woman avoid using them.

 Essential oils are also off the shopping list.
 We traditionally associate them with natural benefits but they have the ability to penetrate the bloodstream and be harmful to the developing foetus.
-Dr Denning explains that "rosemary can increase blood pressure" and "high concentrations of clove, clary sage, cinnamon and rosemary could induce contractions".
+Dr Aarti explains that "rosemary can increase blood pressure" and "high concentrations of clove, clary sage, cinnamon and rosemary could induce contractions".

-Joyce Connor recommends calming products especially if you're suffering from hormonal breakouts and avoid "benzoyl peroxide and salicylic acid for breakouts as these ingredients are considered unsafe".
+Joyce recommends calming products especially if you're suffering from hormonal breakouts and avoid "benzoyl peroxide and salicylic acid for breakouts as these ingredients are considered unsafe".

 Is it safe to use fake tan while pregnant?